biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 5th Place

-Church:	Journey Church, Bridgeville, PA
+* **Church**: Journey Church, Bridgeville, PA
-Coaches:	David Warnock, Nora Warnock (assistant), Nancy Sikes (assistant)
+* **Coaches**: David Warnock, Nora Warnock (assistant), Nancy Sikes (assistant)
+* **Team:**
-Team:	Jessica Sikes
+   * Jessica Sikes
-Grant Warnock
+   * Grant Warnock
-Shane Warnock
+   * Shane Warnock
 * **Preliminaries**:
-Round 1: Won against Turning Point Christian Center, Vancouver, WA 190 to 100 Round 2: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 175 to 50 Round 3: Lost to First A/G, Lexington, KY 165 to 190 Round 4: Lost to James River A/G, "One in Christ", Ozark, MO 70 to 205 Round 5: Won against New Life Community Church, Oshkosh, WI 170 to 140 Round 6: Won against Christian Chapel, Tulsa, OK 115 to 100 Round 7: Won against First A/G, Montgomery, AL 165 to 130 Round 8: Lost to Cedar Park A/G, Bothell, WA 45 to 310 Round 9: Lost to Grace A/G, Syracuse, NY 60 to 160
+  * Round 1: Won against Turning Point Christian Center, Vancouver, WA 190 to 100
+  * Round 2: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 175 to 50
+  * Round 3: Lost to First A/G, Lexington, KY 165 to 190
+  * Round 4: Lost to James River A/G, "One in Christ", Ozark, MO 70 to 205
+  * Round 5: Won against New Life Community Church, Oshkosh, WI 170 to 140
+  * Round 6: Won against Christian Chapel, Tulsa, OK 115 to 100
+  * Round 7: Won against First A/G, Montgomery, AL 165 to 130
+  * Round 8: Lost to Cedar Park A/G, Bothell, WA 45 to 310
+  * Round 9: Lost to Grace A/G, Syracuse, NY 60 to 160
 * **Round Robin**:
-Round 1: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 325 Round 2: Lost to Journey Fellowship Church, Slidell, LA 45 to 145 Round 3: Won against Faith A/G, West Plains, MO 145 to 30 Round 4: Won against Dayspring A/G, Bowling Green, OH 145 to 90 Round 5: Lost to Owasso First A/G, Owasso, OK 135 to 260
+  * Round 1: Lost to James River A/G, "One in Christ", Ozark, MO 35 to 325
+  * Round 2: Lost to Journey Fellowship Church, Slidell, LA 45 to 145
+  * Round 3: Won against Faith A/G, West Plains, MO 145 to 30
+  * Round 4: Won against Dayspring A/G, Bowling Green, OH 145 to 90
+  * Round 5: Lost to Owasso First A/G, Owasso, OK 135 to 260
-Round 6: Won against First A/G, Lexington, KY 165 to 80
+  * Round 6: Won against First A/G, Lexington, KY 165 to 80
-Round 7: Lost to Faith A/G, Orlando, FL 115 to 215
+  * Round 7: Lost to Faith A/G, Orlando, FL 115 to 215
-Round 8: Lost to Christian Chapel, Tulsa, OK 150 to 165 Round 9: Lost to Manassas A/G, Bristow, VA 135 to 235
+  * Round 8: Lost to Christian Chapel, Tulsa, OK 150 to 165
+  * Round 9: Lost to Manassas A/G, Bristow, VA 135 to 235
-Round 10: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 130 to 145 Round 11: Won against Tacoma Life Center, Tacoma, WA 205 to 105 Round 12: Lost to CrossPoint A/G, Portage, WI 130 to 160 Round 13: Won against First A/G, Binghamton, NY 165 to 135 Round 14: Lost to Cedar Park A/G, Bothell, WA 130 to 200 Round 15: Lost to Christian Temple, Houston, TX 110 to 115 Round 16: Lost to Orange County Worship Center, Santa Ana, CA 145 to 170 Round 17: Lost to Braeswood A/G, Houston, TX 130 to 195 Round 18: Won against Northridge A/G, Grand Island, NE 200 to 80 Round 19: Lost to Praise A/G, Garfield, NJ 140 to 150
+  * Round 10: Lost to The Church at Briargate, "Public Spectacle", Colorado Springs, CO 130 to 145
+  * Round 11: Won against Tacoma Life Center, Tacoma, WA 205 to 105
+  * Round 12: Lost to CrossPoint A/G, Portage, WI 130 to 160
+  * Round 13: Won against First A/G, Binghamton, NY 165 to 135
+  * Round 14: Lost to Cedar Park A/G, Bothell, WA 130 to 200
+  * Round 15: Lost to Christian Temple, Houston, TX 110 to 115
+  * Round 16: Lost to Orange County Worship Center, Santa Ana, CA 145 to 170
+  * Round 17: Lost to Braeswood A/G, Houston, TX 130 to 195
+  * Round 18: Won against Northridge A/G, Grand Island, NE 200 to 80
+  * Round 19: Lost to Praise A/G, Garfield, NJ 140 to 150
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Journey Church, Bridgeville, PA" html=image_html %}